 Biology of a Cycle, the short-short version

 There are major hormone changes happening in perimenopause.
 Let me back up.
 There are major hormone changes happening constantly in a woman’s body from puberty through menopause.
-Our bodies get in to a nice rhythm once periods are regular, sometime in our teens to our early 30’s on average.
+Our bodies get into a nice rhythm once periods are regular, sometime in our teens to our early 30’s on average.
 For most women, periods are a monthly hiccup where the daily routine changes a bit for a few days but we march through and go about our business.
 Please know that I’m talking about the majority of young women who have normal cycles.
 I see women every day in clinic that struggle with their cycles; they are a huge upheaval in their lives and a major challenge each month.
 I’m not talking about these women right now.
 Most young women find their cycles to be an annoyance and nothing more (and that, perhaps, is a topic for another discussion!).

 In a normal cycle, you have two distinct phases.
 The whole cycle lasts on average about 28 days, with each phase lasting 14 days.
 There is huge variability here.
 A normal cycle can be anywhere from 21 to 35 days long, which would make the 2 phases more variable in length.
 Almost always, the second phase is 12-14 days, which means the first phase is usually the one that is longer or shorter.
 Anyway, the take-home point is there are 2 phases of a menstrual cycle.